-We use oil price fluctuations to test the impact of transfers from wealthy OPEC nations to their poorer Muslim allies.
+We use oil price fluctuations to construct a new instrument to test the impact of transfers from wealthy OPEC nations to their poorer Muslim allies.
 The instrument identifies plausibly exogenous variation in foreign aid.
-We investigate how aid is spent by tracking its short-run effect on aggregate demand, national accounts, and balance of payments.
-Aid affects most components of GDP though it has no statistically identifiable impact on prices or economic growth.
-Much aid is consumed, primarily in the form of imported noncapital goods.
+We investigate how aid is spent by tracking its short-run effect on aggregate demand, the national accounts, and the balance of payments.
+Aid has no measurable impact on prices or economic growth, though it does affect most components of the national income accounts.
+We find that much aid is consumed, primarily in the form of imported non-capital goods.
 Aid substitutes for domestic savings, has no effect on the financial account, and leads to unaccounted capital flight.
-(JEL F35, O19)